Previous number in Early Series Next number in Early Series

 The foot may be round, or cut straight-sided or diamond-shaped.

-Decorated versions of this shape are recorded signed by Una Deerbon, and by John Castle-Harris, both of whom are known to have frequented Premier Pottery.
-Some were apparently glazed at Premier, some not.
+Decorated versions of this same shape are recorded signed by Una Deerbon, and by John Castle-Harris, both of whom are believed to have frequented Premier Pottery.
+Some of theirs appear to have been glazed at Premier, some not.

 Base incised Remued 341 M Hand Made